aramperez/EV3-Maze-Solver/README.md

 # EV3-Maze-Solver
-SmallBasic program for an EV3-based robot that uses an ultrasonic sensor.
+Microsoft SmallBasic program for an EV3-based robot that uses an ultrasonic sensor.